gerbera/gerbera/doc/supported-devices.rst

 The device flags have the following meaning.

-.. versionchanged:: HEAD The Key is not case sensitve anymore
+.. versionchanged:: 3.1.0 The Key is not case sensitve anymore
-.. versionchanged:: HEAD Alternate camel-case representations for the keys added
+.. versionchanged:: 3.1.0 Alternate camel-case representations for the keys added
-.. versionchanged:: HEAD Removed ``PANASONIC``
+.. versionchanged:: 3.1.0 Removed ``PANASONIC``

 +--------------------------------+--------------------------------------------------------------------------------+
 | Key                            | Description                                                                    |